rhyslwells/Data-Archive-Book/DAB/content/Logistic Regression.md

 $$ \log \left(\frac{P(y=1 \mid \mathbf{x})}{1 - P(y=1 \mid \mathbf{x})} \right) = \mathbf{w} \cdot \mathbf{x} + b $$

-This equation shows that ==logistic regression models the log-odds of the probability as a linear function of the input features.==
+This equation shows that <mark>logistic regression models the log-odds of the probability as a linear function of the input features.</mark>

 ### Decision Boundary

 - Similar to [Support Vector Machines](#support-vector-machines), logistic regression defines a decision boundary that separates the two classes.
 - The logistic function determines the probability of a data point belonging to a specific class.
-If this probability exceeds a given ==threshold== (typically 0.5), the model assigns the point to the positive class; otherwise, it is classified as negative.
+If this probability exceeds a given <mark>threshold</mark> (typically 0.5), the model assigns the point to the positive class; otherwise, it is classified as negative.

 ### [Binary Classification](#binary-classification)